MarkoH17/Spray365/README.md

 ### Usage
 #### Generate an Execution Plan
 An execution plan is needed to spray credentials, so we need to create one!
-Spray365 can generate its own execution plan by running it in "generate" (`-g`) mode.
+Spray365 can generate its own execution plan by running it in "generate" (`spray365.py generate`) mode.
+See the generate mode help (`spray365.py generate -h`) for more detail.
 ```bash
 $ python3 spray365.py generate --execution_plan <execution_plan_filename> -d <domain_name> -u <file_containing_usernames> -pf <file_containing_passwords>
 ```